 - Less compromise in frame geometry for smaller frame sizes

 The Evasion was designed around 26″ x 3″ tires with a sidenote that it will work equally well with 27.5″ x 2.5″ which is about the same diameter.
-When deciding on which route to go, I charted out some of the tires that I was interested in:

-But 26+ is cool, so I first built up a set of 26+ Velocity Duallys with 3″ Surly Knards.
+I first built up a set of 26+ Velocity Duallys with 3″ Surly Knards.
 However, when running a 11-speed SRAM drivetrain, the chain rubbed the tire when on the largest (most inboard) cog.
 This is an unfortunate side effect of tires this wide and the only real solution is to increase front chainline by spacing out the cranks or chainring.
 I don’t particularly like this option since it means more wear on the drivetrain, wider q-factor (which is already a bit wider than I prefer at 167.5mm with my setup), and the chain jumping cogs when backpedaling.
 Most people are going to be just fine with this option, but I am a perfectionist and just couldn’t live with it.

 The obvious design solution to this might be for the Evasion to go Boost (148mm hub) in future iterations, although I understand why Crust didn’t want to go that route and I’m ultimately glad that they didn’t because this configuration is perfect for 27.5″ x 2.8″ with reasonable q-factor and heel clearance. (note, the latest version of the Evasion now has boost compatibility!)

 The Evasion sporting massive 27.5+ 2.8″ Schwalbe G-One All-rounds.